awcvec/pollock/examples/moe/README.md

 ---
-library_name: pollcok
+library_name: pollock
 ---

 # LlaMoE

-Modeling code for LlaMoE to use with [pollcok](https://github.com/huggingface/pollcok/)
+Modeling code for LlaMoE to use with [pollock](https://github.com/huggingface/pollock/)

 ## 🚀 Quickstart